Maryland–Navy lacrosse rivalry: Early years (1920s through 1960s)

-Early NCAA Era (1970s through 1990s)
+Early NCAA era (1970s through 1990s)

 The introduction of the NCAA Division I Men's Lacrosse Championship in 1971 brought new stakes to the rivalry.
 During the regular season, Navy downed the Terps 10–5 at home, but would lose a Final Four rematch on the road.
 Maryland held on to a four-goal halftime lead to advance to the inaugural title game, which they would lose to Cornell.
 The current USILA polling system began in 1973, with #4 UMD taking the first ranked meeting over the #4 Midshipmen.
-This would began a stretch of 15 straight games with the two programs ranked in the Top 10 and 28 consecutive with both ranked in the polls.
+This would begin a stretch of 15 straight games with the two programs ranked in the Top 10 and 28 consecutive with both ranked in the polls.
 As of 2020, 43 of 52 meetings since the introduction of the polls have been between two ranked teams.

 The 1970s would feature three more postseason meetings, all won by Maryland.
 In 1975, the teams would meet for a national title.
 In the Final Four, Maryland had blown out Washington & Lee 15–5, despite being questioned for their inclusion in the tournament, while Navy upset the number 1 seed, Cornell.
 After grabbing a five-goal lead after the first quarter, the Midshipmen held on after a furious rally from the Big Red.
 The final was the 50th all-time meeting between the Terps and Navy, held at Homewood Field, the home field of their mutual rival Johns Hopkins.
 Though the Midshipmen upset Maryland during the regular season matchup, the Terps would get revenge.
 After a combined 11 goal first period, Maryland would pull ahead before halftime with a 9–6 lead.
 The third quarter featured eight more goals and Maryland carried a 13–10 advantage into the fourth.
 Using seven goals, the Terps pulled away to win 20–13, the highest scoring game in the series since 34 goals were scored in a 1962 Navy victory.
 120 total shots were launched during the game, the second-most of the 1975 tournament.
 The game remains tied for the second-highest all-time game between the two programs and the highest-scoring title game in NCAA history.
 In the title game, Frank Urso led the Terps with five goals, pushing him over the 100 goal mark, while Bob DeSimone led the Midshipmen with four.